-As customer expectations are steadily growing, the old way of treating your customers the same might not be the best idea.
+As customer expectations are steadily growing, the old way of treating all your customers the same might not be the best idea.
 In fact, over the past decade, most businesses realized how important it is to categorize clients and treat them accordingly.

 We collected the main differences between new and existing customers to help you offer the customer experience both groups expect.

-First interactions matter the most for new customers
+First interactions matter the most for new

 As creating brand loyalty with new customers takes time, they are more likely to get upset very quickly if they don’t receive the help they are searching for.
-As a result, they might complain to their acquaintances and fire your customer service team with angry calls and emails.
+As a result, they might complain to their acquaintances and flood your customer service team with angry calls and emails.

-Digitally savvy customers require different approaches
+Digitally savvy customers require different

 Of course, digitally savvy new customers require quite a different approach than existing customers.
 While your older customers might prefer to be contacted via phone, you can be pretty sure that newer generations, such as Gen Z, will expect you to offer them self-service options.